- Instructions for Form 1120-REIT - Introductory Material

 Form 5500 and Form 5500-SF must be filed electronically under the computerized ERISA Filing Acceptance System (EFAST2).
 For more information, see the EFAST2 website at www.efast.dol.gov.

-Annual Return of One-Participant (Owners and Their Spouses) Retirement Plan.
-File this form for a plan that only covers the owner (or the owner and his or her spouse) but only if the owner (or the owner and his or her spouse) owns the entire business.
+Annual Return of One-Participant (Owners/Partners and Their Spouses) Retirement Plan or a Foreign Plan.
+File this form for a plan that only covers the owner (or the owner and his or her spouse) or a foreign plan that is required to file an annual return and does not file the annual return electronically on Form 5500-SF.
+See Instructions for Form 5500-EZ.

 Travel, meals, and entertainment.

-Subject to limitations and restrictions discussed below, a REIT can deduct ordinary and necessary travel, meals, and entertainment expenses paid or incurred in its trade or business.
-Also, special rules apply to deductions for gifts, skybox rentals, luxury water travel, convention expenses, and entertainment tickets.
-See section 274 and Pub.
-463 for more details.
+Subject to limitations and restrictions discussed below, a REIT can deduct ordinary and necessary travel, meals, and non-entertainment expenses paid or incurred in its trade or business.
+Generally, entertainment expenses, membership dues, and facilities used in connection with these activities cannot be deducted.
+In addition, no deduction is generally allowed for qualified transportation fringe benefits.
+Also, special rules apply to deductions for gifts, luxury water travel, and convention expenses.
+See section 274, Pub.
+463, and Pub.
+535 for more details.

 A REIT cannot deduct travel expenses of any individual accompanying a corporate officer or employee, including a spouse or dependent of the officer or employee, unless: